LMaiorano/StravaWeather/Documentation/devplan v2.md

 * Waterfall method, not responding to change
 * not following the plan
 * losing view of what other group members are working on
+* Not following priorities of what the software must be able to do

 **Design validation and evaluation**